 |---|---|

-Apple's message is clear: attract customers, or lose your spot on the App Store.
+Apple's message is unambiguous: attract customers, or lose your place on the App Store.

-But how you attract them matters just as much as whether you do.
+But how you attract them matters every bit as much as whether you do.

 Standard keyword installs are a volume game — and in 2026, volume without quality is a losing strategy.
-It wastes budget.
+It squanders budget.
 It sends weak signals.
-And under Apple's tightening enforcement, it carries more risk than ever.
+And under Apple's tightening enforcement, it carries more risk than ever before.

 ASOWorld's Premium Keyword Installs are the alternative.
-Same budget.
+The same budget.
 Smarter execution.
 Real ranking results — without the anxiety.

 App Store Optimisation,Customer Acquisition,